How and Why to Use a Meeting Agenda

 A meeting agenda helps you and your colleagues prepare for a meeting and guide yourselves through the items you need to discuss.
 Time spent in planning an agenda will likely save time for all meeting participants by providing a clear set of topics, objectives, and time frames.
 Some meetings may require more planning time than others.
 For example, a department-wide retreat will probably involve several hours of planning by several people, while a weekly staff meeting could be planned by one person in a shorter amount of time.

-Below you'll find a description of the parts of an agenda, tips for helping them work, and additional resources for planning and facilitating effective meetings.
+Below are descriptions of the parts of an agenda, tips for helping them work, and additional resources for planning and facilitating effective meetings.

 Item